ireneboby/BetterTouch/firmware/itsy_bitsy/README.md

 - Make sure you have installed the necessary libraries for your project.
 You can install libraries via the **Library Manager** in the Arduino IDE (**Sketch** > **Include Library** > **Manage Libraries**).
 - If you encounter any issues with uploading code, ensure ItsyBitsy is in bootloader mode by double-clicking the reset button to see the red LED pulsing.

+Itsy Bitsy can be powered in two ways:
+USB powered using laptop / outlets
+The Lipo battery